anshuldante/ai-ds-ml-Theory/learning-data-science-understanding-the-basics/notes.md

 * Schema-less
 * Cluster-friendly
 * Open-source
-* *Hadoop is built on HBase which is an open-source NOSQL DB.*
+* Hadoop is built on HBase which is an open-source NoSQL DB
-* *Big data PROBLEM, with the emphasis on the problems with managing a lot of data.*
+* Big data **PROBLEM**, with the emphasis on the problems with managing a lot of data

 ## The 4 Vs